karlwilcox/website-build/reviews/books/sci-fi/_posts/2024-02-07-machine-vendetta.md

 layout: review
 title: "Machine Vendetta"
 author: "alastair-reynolds"
-series: "Prefect Dreyfus Book 3"
+series: "Prefect Dreyfus"
+booknum: "3"
 tags:
-  - "sci-fi"
+  - "space opera"
 ---

 Al is back!
 An excellent conclusion to the Dreyfuss series.
 Cleverly plotted and it moves at a cracking pace with some great scenes that fit neatly in to the greater "Revelation Space" universe.
 It isn't forced but there are ominous hints of the plague to